-Palestinians will postpone long-awaited elections in West Bank and Gaza
+Palestinians postpone long-awaited elections in West Bank and Gaza

 “That was all a bit embarrassing for the official Fatah list,” said Ghassan Khatib, a Ramallah-based pollster and former Palestinian Authority official.
 “I think there’s going to be a great deal of disappointment [at the vote’s postponement] but not a great deal of surprise.”

-Hamas rejected the election delay, accusing Abbas of “succumbing to the Israeli occupation’s veto” in East Jerusalem, and called for Palestinian parties to find ways to defy Israel.
+Hamas rejected an election delay, accusing Abbas of “succumbing to the Israeli occupation’s veto” in East Jerusalem, and called for Palestinian parties to find ways to defy Israel.

 “No Palestinian would accept excluding Jerusalem from the Palestinian vote,” Hamas said in a statement.
 “The issue that should be addressed is how to impose our will and hold the elections in Jerusalem.”